devansien/LogAnalyzer/Readme.md

 # Log Analyzer

 This project consists of:
-* A log analyzer and preprocessor.
+* A log analyzer and raw data pre-processor.

 ## Description: